-With an eye for design, interior decorating could be a fun part-time business.
+With an eye for design, interior decorating could be a fun part-time business idea.
 Pick better colors, create a better layout, and start building that reputation for top notch decorating.
-There’s plenty of money for a designer who can make a room shine!
+There's plenty of ways to make some extra money for a designer who can make a room shine!

 #80: Ironing / Mobile Laundry Service

 Laundry is one of those chores that always seems to get put off.
 Especially if you have iron.
-I’m among the large number of people who don’t even know how to iron anymore.
+I'm among the large number of people who don't even know how to iron anymore.
 Those that do can make good money.
-Ironing might not be a side hustle idea that jumps into your head right away, but it’s a good way to make some extra cash while helping others out.
-Pop in your favorite movies or podcasts while ironing for clients to make a good bit of money on the side from low pressure work.
+Ironing might not be one of the best side hustle ideas that jumps into your head right away, but it's a good way to make some extra cash while helping others out.
+Pop in your favorite movies or podcasts while ironing for clients to make a good bit of extra money on the side from low pressure work.

 #81: Hauling Junk